Section Format

 Paragraph

-The second Subpart level is known as a Paragraph -- adding a period and a number.
-In addition, the title must be in Title Case and surrounded by TTL Tags.
+The second Subpart (SPT) level is known as a paragraph -- adding a period and a number.
+In addition, the title must be in Title Case and surrounded by Title (TTL) tags.

 Illustration of a Level 2 Supart Title